 - The authority for the authentication of any document submitted together with the application for the vehicle import permit under this scheme from the relevant authorities lies with the Ministry of Labour and Foreign Employment.

 The user parameters and the EV should meet together in the given infrastructure.
-There are products available from Nissan, Hyundai, Kia, BYD, etc from Asia and Tesla, Mercedes, Volvo, Audi, VW, etc from the US and the EU.
-We will elaborate on each of these models soon.
+There are products available from Nissan, Hyundai, Kia, BYD, etc from Asia, and Tesla, Mercedes, Volvo, Audi, VW, etc from the US and the EU.
+You will find all that information below (Still WIP)